 Mr. Peter Croker, a geophysicist and then official of the Department of Communications, Energy and Natural Resources, was elected a member of the Commission for three terms between 1997 and 2012, and served as its chairman between 2002 and 2007.

 The UN Convention on the Law of the Sea provides that all coastal states have the exclusive right to regulate, authorise and conduct marine scientific research in their territorial seas and exclusive economic zones and on their continental shelves.
 Requests for authorisation by foreign vessels are considered by the Marine Institute in consultation with relevant agencies and Departments.
 Applications for research cruise authorisation should be submitted through the diplomatic channel by the flag state of the vessel from which it is proposed to conduct research.
 Further information is available from the Marine Institute.

-Submarine cables laid within the territorial seas of the State require a prior foreshore consent issued by the Minister for Environment, Community and Local Government.
+Submarine cables laid within the territorial seas of the State require a prior foreshore consent issued by the Minister for Housing,Planning, Community and Local Government.

-Anyone seeking to lay a cable on the Irish continental shelf should consult the Department of Communications, Energy and Natural Resources to ensure that the cable’s proposed route does not interfere with current or planned uses of the seabed.
+Anyone seeking to lay a cable on the Irish continental shelf should consult the Department of Housing, Planning, Community and Local Government to ensure that the cable’s proposed route does not interfere with current or planned uses of the seabed.